bujakkristijan/react-responsive-course-website/README.md

 ### Responsive course website with focus on CSS

 Small responsive course project implemented using ReactJS library with focus on styling in CSS.
-Logical problems and functionality in this project aren't implemented.
+Logical problems and functionality in this project aren't implemented. <br/>
+**Note:** I found tutorial on YouTube (HTML, JS, CSS), so I did the same in ReactJS to practice my CSS skills.

 ### Appliction UI preview: